LesFerch/WinSetView/Manual.md

 This button can be used to set a consistent view for a given folder type, such as the *Pictures* or *Downloads* folder types.
 It does not, however, provide an option to set folders of different types to a single *global* view.

+**Note**: The **Apply to Folders** button does NOT reset any file dialog views that have been previously opened.
+This is another reason to use WinSetView to reset views consistently.

 ## Reset Folders

 The **Reset Folders** button can be found in the same place as the **Apply to Folders** button.
 It will reset all folders, that are the same type as the current folder, to Windows default views for that folder type.